syedmfuad/syedfuad.github.io/research.md

 "The Impact of Conflict on Food Security: Evidence from Household Data in Ethiopia and Malawi" (with James Muriuki & Donald Hudson). *Agriculture & Food Security, 12,* 41.
 DOI: [10.1186/s40066-023-00447-z](https://doi.org/10.1186/s40066-023-00447-z) <br>

 ### Papers in Review <br>
-Individual, Household, and Community Resilience and Coping Strategies to Conflict in Sub-Saharan Africa (*R&R* at Agrekon, with James Muriuki and Darren Hudson) <br>

 [Who to Fund?
 Identifying Strategic Collaborations & Stimulative Policies for Dynamic Research Networks](/abstracts/networks.md) (with Michael C. Farmer) <br>
 *Presented at AAEA 2023, SEA 2023, Arts and Humanities Conference 2022 & 2023, Davis College Graduate Poster Competition 2022 & 2023, scheduled for AEA/ASSA 2024 ([Paper](/PPT_Strength%20of%20weak%20ties.pdf), [poster](/Poster_Strength%20of%20weak%20ties.pdf))*

-[A Problem with Distance Variables and Alternatives for their Use](/abstracts/distance_variables.md) (with Michael C. Farmer, Donald Lacombe, and Kusum Naithani) <br>
-*Presented at Mid-Continent Regional Science Association Meeting 2023 ([Oral presentation](/PPT_Distance%20variables.pdf))*

-[Comparative Effectiveness of Machine Learning Methods for Causal Inference](/abstracts/causal_ml.md) (with Syed Badruddoza and Modhurima Amin) <br>
-*Presented at AAEA 2023 & 2022, and AEA/ASSA 2023 ([Oral presentation](/PPT_Comparative%20effectiveness%20of%20causal%20ML.pdf), [poster](/Poster_Comparative%20effectiveness%20of%20causal%20ML.pdf))*

 [Profitability of a Two Product Biorefinery](/abstracts/bioenergy.md) (with Michael C. Farmer and Abidemi Adisa) <br> *([Oral presentation](/PPT_Bioenergy.pdf))*